 • Open to Adults 21 and over.

-Thursdays noon-1:30pm, biweekly
+biweekly Thursdays 12pm-1:30pm, biweekly

 • Adjunctive one-on-one consultation sessions are available by appointment.